JustinDFuller/medium-stories/drafts/SOLID-single-responsibility-principle.md

 # SOLID — The Single Responsibility Principle

-As I continue on the journey of learning programming, I have recently spent a lot of time learning about Object Oriented Programming principles.
+As I continue on the journey of learning programming, I recently spent a lot of time learning about Object Oriented Programming principles.
 Probably the most well known set of principles are the SOLID principles.
 These principles were popularized by [Robert C. Martin](https://en.wikipedia.org/wiki/Robert_C._Martin) through books like [Clean  Code](https://amzn.to/31GmPO3) and [Clean Architecture](https://amzn.to/2Nur1g3).

 Most recently I have been reading his book, [Agile Software Development, Principles, Patterns, and Practices](https://amzn.to/31H3Lz6) which dives deeply into SOLID and Object Oriented Programming in C++ and Java.
 I highly recommend all three books and I'll be sharing what I learned in this series.